Quick and Easy Black Bean Soup

 For those who like it hot: add a dash of hot sauce, and to cool your mouth down: add a lime wedge!

-Do You Add Meat to Black Bean Soup?
+Can You Add Meat to Black Bean Soup?
+(Pros & Cons)

 Quick Question: Do folks add meat to black bean soup?